polinabythebay/backbone-rails/README.md

-### Building a Rails application with Backbone.js and Coffeescript
+### Building a Rails application with Backbone.js, Coffeescript, and lodash.js

 Set up Rails project